ably/ably-php/README.md

 ## Known limitations

+1. This client library requires PHP version 5.4 or greater
-[msgpack](http://msgpack.org/) support is currently missing in PHP client library, as there is no stable PHP msgpack library available.
+2. [msgpack](http://msgpack.org/) support is currently missing in PHP client library, as there is no stable PHP msgpack library available.

 ## Running the tests